abinit/abipy_book/abipy_book/flows.md

 print("c dict:", c)
 ```

-For a more techical explanation see [here](http://docs.python-guide.org/en/latest/writing/gotchas/)
+For a more technical explanation see [here](http://docs.python-guide.org/en/latest/writing/gotchas/)

 To avoid this mistake, we need to *copy* the object before changing it